mikekraft13/MKDM-Pitch-Mix-Evolution/README.md

 # pitch_number is total pitch number of the Plate Appearance
 # Getting rid of all fields regarding shift - primarily due to the fact that current day baseball has banned the shift

+(02/27/25) Note on grids (with respect to facet_grid_example) in static folder:

+  - For the pitch-based metric graphs (Dan):
+    - PITCH USAGE on y-axis (where Freq is in example)
+    - PITCH VELOCITY will be the color of points
+    - PITCHER HANDEDNESS on y-portion splitting of graphs (where Child and Adult are listed in example)
+    - BATTER HANDEDNESS on x-portion splitting of graphs (where Male and Female are listed in example)
+    - YEAR on x-axis (where Class is located in example)
+    - PITCH TYPE will be the shape of the points

+  - For the hitter-based metric graphs (Mike):
+    - HITTING METRIC on y-axis (where Freq is in example)
+    - PITCH VELOCITY will be the color of points
+    - PITCHER HANDEDNESS on y-portion splitting of graphs (where Child and Adult are listed in example)
+    - BATTER HANDEDNESS on x-portion splitting of graphs (where Male and Female are listed in example)
+    - YEAR on x-axis (where Class is located in example)
+    - PITCH TYPE will be the shape of the points